HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 ::: danger IllegalStateException

-YukiHookModulePrefs missing Context instance
+YukiHookPrefsBridge missing Context instance

 :::

 **Abnormal**

-`YukiHookModulePrefs` is used in the Module App to store data but no `Context` instance is passed in.
+`YukiHookPrefsBridge` is used in the Module App to store data but no `Context` instance is passed in.

 > The following example